hphelion/docs.hpcloud.com/apispecs/bock/bock_openstack_storage_api.md

 ##### 4.4.3.2 Attach volume to a server ##### {#attach_volume}
 ###### POST /servers/{server_id}/os-volume_attachments

 Attach the block storage volume specified in the request body to the server instance specified by {server_id}.

 **Request Data**

 **URL Parameters**

-None.
+* *tenant_id* - The unique identifier of the tenant or account.
+* *server_id* - The identifier for the server.

 **Data Parameters**